Azure/azure-sdk-for-c/emitter-design.md

                        // bad for C name constructions by conventions, Rx uses events which are slightly different _to_span_emitter // doesn't describe what the function does.
 It doesn't create an emitter, it emits.
 ```

+### One Way Street

+Iterators (both 'pull' and 'push') allow to construct a program as an immutable [data flow](https://en.wikipedia.org/wiki/Dataflow) which
+usually doesn't require big intermidiate storages/buffers.
+Also, the amount of interfaces can be reduces, for example, an interface for
+a JSON parser should be compatable with a JSON builder.
+A JSON parser output is an input for a JSON builder.
+And a JSON builder output
+(usially it's a byte span iterator) is an input for a JSON parser.